Utterly Decadent and Creamy Cookie Butter Cake!

 Notes

-- Nutrition facts are an estimate based on the use of 45 cookies and do not include additional cookies or cookie butter.
+- Nutrition facts are an estimate based on the use of 45 cookies.

-- Leftovers and storage: Leftovers should be stored in an airtight container (or returned to the loaf pan and wrapped tightly with plastic wrap) for up to 3 days.
+- Storage:Keep leftovers in an airtight container or tightly wrapped in the loaf pan for up to 3 days.

 I wanted to make your recipe but was unable to even read it because of all the pop-upas d ads.
 This, in my opinion is unacceptable.
 You will not gain followers by this action